Operator-induced structural variable selection for identifying materials genes: The OIS framework

+We adopt the descriptor generating strategies in \eqref{eq:unary_first} and \eqref{eq:binary_first} for different scenarios.
+In particular, if the primary features $\bm{X}$ are believed to generate the model through their intricate interactions that will be captured by binary operators and compositions of such binary operators, we recommend \eqref{eq:binary_first}.
+This is often the case in real-world applications, such as in Section~\ref{sec:4_real_data}, where the domain scientists have chosen a large set of potentially useful primary features, and unary transformations of these primary features are less interpretable and thus less desired.
+If such prior knowledge is not available and the relevant functional form of primary features is unknown, as in Section~\ref{sec:3_simulation}, we would recommend \eqref{eq:unary_first} to first identify such functional forms by selecting between unary descriptors.

-The stopping criterion in Step 1 can be easily modified depending on the practical need.
-For example, we can specify the maximum composition complexity $M_{\max}$ in the algorithm, like SISSO, or we can have a data-driven stopping criterion that terminates Step 1 when there exists a descriptor such that its absolute correlation with response variable $\bm{y}$ exceeds a pre-specified threshold, $\rho_{\max} \in (0,1)$.
-We note that iBART allows much larger $M_{\max}$ than SISSO as iBART does not rely on one-short feature engineering that uses $M$-order compositions.
+The stopping criterion in Step 1 can be easily modified depending on practical needs.
+For example, we can specify the maximum composition complexity $M_{\max}$, like SISSO, or implement a data-driven criterion that terminates Step 1 when there exists a descriptor such that its absolute correlation with response variable $\bm{y}$ exceeds a pre-specified threshold $\rho_{\max}$ that is close to 1.
+We note that iBART allows larger $M_{\max}$ than SISSO as iBART does not rely on one-short feature engineering, and the use of $\rho_{\max}$ allows early termination.

 It is also common in practice that one may only want to select $k$ descriptors for easy interpretation, such as $k \leq 5$.
 If the cardinality of the selected descriptors $\bm{X}^\star$ is greater than $k$, then an $\ell_0$-penalized regression may be used to choose the best $k$ descriptors.